BinderK/BinderK/README.md

 # Servus there, I'm Kevin Binder! 👋🇦🇹🇺🇸

-💻 **Software Engineer & Technical Manager** with 10+ years building and shipping applications across web, mobile, and desktop — including direct communication to/from hardware components.
+💻 **Software Engineer & Technical Manager** with 10+ years of experience building and shipping applications across web, mobile, and desktop — including direct communication to/from hardware components.
 I split my time between writing code, designing systems, and mentoring teams, with a focus on API-driven architecture, automation, and clean UX.

 ## 🔧 Tech Stack